 We created a Word template design which would act as a master format for all Working Papers.
 Once styled, the papers are then turned into downloadable pdfs and made available on the Unicef website.
 As part of the project we developed a range of cover design choices for each Word template concept (3 in total).

 Following the Unicef brand toolkit guidance, the designs were on brand in terms of logo usage, placement and colours, and in addition to this the client asked us to use our creativity for other details (within the confines of the programme’s design capabilities).
-The placement of logos in each corner were compulsory, but we offered a range of style options including the use of colour photos.
+The placement of logos in each corner was compulsory, but we offered a range of style options including the use of colour photography.
 All aspects of the Word template design are created within the programme and are therefore editable by any user.

 To complete the project we formatted an entire working document to the agreed template as a master guide.
 The team at Unicef were extremely pleased with the design, and use the Word template design on a regular basis, resulting in a much more consistent overall look to the collection of research papers.